Antarctic shag: Habitat and distribution

 Currently, the Antarctic shag is found on the Antarctic Peninsula, South Shetland Islands, and Elephant Island.

 The Antarctic shag is described as a marine species staying near the shores of coastal regions and some islands.
 Additionally, colonies are usually found near packed ice.
 During the breeding season, breeding colonies are found on cliffs, rocky slopes, outcrops and sometimes even flat coasts or islets.

 This species is sedentary and doesn't migrate.
 However, a single Antarctic shag was found dead in Bahia, Brazil in 2002; it had previously been ringed in the South Shetland Islands.
 Colonies may move short distances to find waters that aren't frozen in order to feed.
 This short move most likely occurs during winter months when ice starts to spread and cover the ocean where the birds feed.

 Population status

-The current population of the Antarctic shag is stable, with a estimated 20,000 individuals worldwide.
+The current population of the Antarctic shag is stable, with an estimated 20,000 individuals worldwide.
 Currently there is no particular threat that could hurt the community or population size.

 It is very hard to estimate the population of species in isolated areas, such as the Antarctic.
 Still, recent studies using Unmanned Aerial Vehicles (UAV) have allowed scientists to estimate Antarctic shag populations by taking images of colonies.
 Since this data is based on images, more can also be learned about topography, habitat selection and nesting.
 In the future, this might allow scientists to more precisely estimate population size.

 In 2018, a study found that 3.5% of the global Antarctic shag population breeds in Ryder Bay.
 The study also calls for greater protections of the area.